archmangler/wordpress-basic/roles/ansible-wordpress-basic/README.md

 - Documentation intended to be clear, complete and requiring minimal knowledge to get working.
 - Installs PHP and NGINX on Ubuntu 16.04 (Not tested on other distributions)
 - Bring your own database (Assuming mysql or mariadb)
+- Deploys a vanilla wordpress and expects you to complete the configuration via the web UI.

 Requirements
 ------------